Can I Sue My Wedding Photographer?

 The second measure that might apply, however, is restitution.
 Restitution is money intended to compensate you for any benefit you gave the breaching party.
 You gave the wedding photographer a benefit by performing your promise to give them a $1,500 deposit upfront.
 A court could order restitution and have the photographer return the deposit to you.

-For example, many photographers' contracts limit recoverable damages to the amount of the deposit.
-They also may include hedge language like, “We will try to be there at two," instead of, “We will be there at two."
-So make sure you go through the language and understand what you are getting into before you sign the contract.
+For example, many photographers' contracts limit recoverable damages to the deposit amount.
+They also may include hedge language like, “We will try to be there at two" instead of “We will be there at two."
+This is why it is crucial you understand the language of the contract before you sign.
+An option is to hire a contracts attorney to advise on any discrepancies or potential legal issues in the contract.

 Another claim you would want to make is misrepresentation.
 Misrepresentation is the making of false or misleading statements intended to induce someone to enter into a contract.
 To establish misrepresentation, you need to show the following six elements: